21 Helpful Books About Dyslexia for Parents and Educators

 This book covers the following three learning disabilities that require differentiated instruction: dysgraphia, dyslexia, and oral and written language learning disability (OWL LD).
 This book prepares educators to teach students with learning differences in explicit, reflective, and intellectually engaging ways.

-Portions of the book summary retrieved
+Portions of the book summary can be retrieved here.

 4. Developing Language and Literacy